Shin-Kanuma Station: History

 Shin-Kanuma Station opened on 1 April 1929.

 From 17 March 2012, station numbering was introduced on all Tobu lines, with Shin-Kanuma Station becoming "TN-18".

+Tracks located just outside this station was the site of a rail accident which resulted in the death of four maintenance workers.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 3379 passengers daily (boarding passengers only).